-The proposed development will include 23 townhouse units constructed in the area between Cemetery Road and the existing house.
-The homes will be accessed from a freehold road originating from Cemetery Road and ending in a cul-de-sac.
+The proposed development will include 23 townhouse units and 2 semi-detached units constructed in the area between Cemetery Road and the development limit to the west.
+The new units will be accessed from a freehold road originating from Cemetery Road and ending in a cul-de-sac.
 Homes will be connected to municipal services.